Welcome to the School Monitoring Councils' section

 The councillor all have specific roles, with some attending Academy meetings at our Central office in Roche.

-Our Chair of the School Monitoring Council is Mrs Rebecca Shute.
+Our Chair of the School Monitoring Council is Mrs Rebecca Shute, she also monitors reading.

 Mrs Carole Grigg is a Foundation governor and monitors RE and Collective worship.